 Our Regional Offices

 Our regional representatives allow us to make our mission truly global.
-Offices in Brazil and Singapore work to serve Latin American & the Caribbean (ICMEC LAC) and Asia-Pacific (ICMEC APAC) regions, allowing us to respond to local and regional needs, develop customized programs, and raise awareness of our mission areas.
+Regional representation in Australia, Brazil, and Singapore allows us to respond to local and regional needs, develop customized programs, and raise awareness of our mission.

 In 1996, Belgium was shaken by tragedy.
 A man named Marc Dutroux, an unemployed electrician and father of three, had over the course of many years committed a series of kidnappings, rapes, and killings of a still-unknown number of teenage girls.
-Belgian Prime Minster Dehaene turned to the U.S. National Center for Missing & Exploited Children (NCMEC) for help.
+Belgian Prime Minister Dehaene turned to the U.S. National Center for Missing & Exploited Children (NCMEC) for help.
 NCMEC’s President replied, “You do not need an American solution to this problem — you need a Belgian solution.”

 With each new partnership, each new initiative, we take another step toward our goal of making the world safer for children.